-I'm excited to have him as a guest on the "Wealth Series 2.0" as I know what it's like to be losing money in higher-paying tax brackets.
-We all start somewhere, and education is the key to paying fewer taxes.
+I'm excited to have him as a guest on the "Wealth Series 2.0" as I know what it's like to be in the losing money tax bracket and the higher-paying tax bracket.
+We all start somewhere, and the key to paying fewer taxes is education.
 Along with listening to this lesson (over and over) and reading Tom's books, please continue to learn more and hire a tax professional who can maximize your wealth with tax-reducing strategies.

-Ber Kin
+Ber Kyn